znsio/perfiz/README.md

 * [Official Community Built Dashboards](https://grafana.com/grafana/dashboards)
     * Download and save JSON to ```<your project root dir>/perfiz/dashboards```
     * Perfiz will pick it up at startup and load it into Grafana
-    * This way you also be able to checkin these JSONs to your version control and share it with your team
+    * This way you will also be able to checkin these JSONs to your version control and share it with your team
     * Example: [JVM Dashboard](https://github.com/znsio/perfiz-demo/blob/main/perfiz/dashboards/jvm-dashboard_rev17.json)
 * Custom / Modified Dashboards
     * We often have to customize dashboards as per our project context